 Meet the Institute Director

 Al Cross became director of the Institute for Rural Journalism and Community Issues in 2004 after more than 26 years as a reporter at The Courier-Journal, the last 15½ as the Louisville newspaper's chief political writer.
 His coverage ranged from presidential to local elections and included all facets of state government.
-He is also an associate professor in the School of Journalism and Telecommunications at the University of Kentucky, where the Institute is based.
+He is also an associate professor in the School of Journalism and Media at the University of Kentucky, where the Institute is based.
 His faculty appointment is in the Extension Title Series, reflecting something he said earlier, that his short job description is "extension agent for rural journalists," with most of his work directed off campus.
 For a PDF of his curriculum vitae, click here.

 His awards include a share of the Pulitzer Prize won by The Courier-Journal staff in 1989 for coverage of the nation's deadliest bus crash.
 He was co-recipient of an award for environmental reporting in the Southern Journalism Awards for a 1987 series on strip mining.
 He has received several awards for reporting and column writing from the Louisville Chapter of the Society of Professional Journalists.
-In 2009 the East Kentucky Leadership Foundation gave the Institute its annual Media Award, with "special recognition" for Cross, the Institute's only full-time staff member.
+In 2009 the East Kentucky Leadership Foundation gave the Institute its annual Media Award, with special recognition for Cross, the Institute's only full-time staff member.
 In 2010 he entered the Kentucky Journalism Hall of Fame and in 2011 won the Wells Key, SPJ's top award for service to the Society.
 The Kentucky Psychological Association gave him its Media Award in 2013 for his work as publisher of Kentucky Health News and his service on the Friedell Committee for Health System Transformation, which is working to improve Kentucky's health.
 In 2015 he received the James Madison Award for service to the First Amendment from the Scripps Howard First Amendment Center in the UK School of Journalism and Media.

 Alvin Miller Cross was born April 24, 1954 in Knoxville, Tenn., and grew up in Albany, Ky., nestled between Lake Cumberland, Dale Hollow Lake, the western front of the Appalachians and the Tennessee border.
 His father, Perry Cross, was a politically active businessman who was state representative for Clinton and Cumberland counties in 1948-49.
-His mother, Winnie Miller Cross, was a Tennessee native and Berea College graduate.
-His brother David is an attorney in Albany.
-Cross is married to Patti Hodges Cross, a Grayson County native and an independent designer/editor of publications.
-A former Lion, Kiwanian and Rotarian, he enjoys reading, touring, boating, photography, his West Highland White Terriers and helping his wife restore their historical home in historic South Frankfort, near the Capitol.
+His mother, Winnie Miller Cross, was an East Tennessee native and Berea College graduate.
+He is married to Patti Hodges Cross, a Grayson County native and an independent designer/editor of publications.
+A former Lion, Kiwanian and Rotarian, he enjoys reading, touring, boating, photography, West Highland White Terriers and helping his wife restore their historical home in historic South Frankfort, near the Capitol.